Public Hearing: Eden / Willson Tax Increment Financing (TIF) District .

 Is it possible for citizens to view the feedback you received on this new potential TIF district from key stakeholders such as Hennepin County and Edina Public Schools District #273?

-Mark Sparano asked over 2 years ago
+Mark Sparano asked about 3 years ago

 Hi Mark,